danroche10/CV/README.md

 **By Bits** (Feb 2021 to June 2021)
 _Junior Developer_

 - Built tools for pay-per-mile car insurance in a fast-moving start-up environment.
-Updated main Node.js APIs and wrote tests in Jest.
-Used Postman to test endpoints and visualise JSON responses.
-- Worked with React on the front-end, implementing user flows and managing state between each step.
-Made HTTP requests to the APIs and used JSON responses in user flow.
-- Used PostgreSQL to interact with the databases when necessary.
-Learnt about foreign key constraints, testing databases calls and different environments.
-- Other ad-hoc tasks included CSS changes, templating and content changes to company website.
-- Used github for version control and became familiar with branching, merging and pull requests.
+Used knowledge of React and HTTP protocol to create user flows and presented this work to the team.
+- Used Node.js, Jest and Postman to update and test API endpoints.
+This improved functionality for the end user and enabled the company to gain further customer traction.
+- Used PostgreSQL knowledge to write tests for DB calls ensuring increased robustness of the database logic layer.

 **itsu [grocery]** (Dec 2016 to Apr 2020)
 _Supply Chain Executive & Supply Network Planner_

-- After teaching myself SQL, I introduced it into the business to create a sales dashboard, a new service level tracker and an invoice tracker.
-Resulted in many hours being saved per week across multiple teams.
+- Created a suite of SQL-enabled reports including a sales dashboard, a new service level tracker and an invoice tracker.
+This highlighted my proactivity and ability to see tasks through to completion.
+The reports resulted in 5+ hours being saved per week across multiple teams.
-- Led weekly ‘demand and supply review’, challenging sales team on forecasting and driving actions.
-Worked closely with an external programmer to build a new automated production planner.
+- Was given responsbility to lead weekly ‘demand and supply review’ as a result of my strong communication skills.
+Used responsibility to challenge sales team on forecasting and allocated actions.
+My leading the weekly meeting resulted in a 12% increase in forecast accuracy YoY.

-**Buzzhire** (Jan 2016 to Oct 2016)
+**Buzzhire (on-demand temporary staffing platform)** (Jan 2016 to Oct 2016) _Operations Manager_
-_Operations Manager_

-- Buzzhire is an on-demand temporary staffing platform.
-Initially the role focused on client acquisition and building a new vertical, before evolving into client operations.
-Enhanced my sales skills and my ability to analyse and interpret data.
-- Grew monthly revenue from zero to £5k per week during the first four months.
+- Launched a new vertical, growing monthly revenue from zero to £5k per week during the first four months.
 Then achieved client retention of 70% MoM.
-Worked with CTO to implement new features such as variable pricing and geographical restrictions.
+This showed my ability to meet challenging targets while working autonomously.
+- Led a project to implement geographical restrictions on the app as a result of customer feedback.
+Utilised collaborations skills and attention to detail to complete the project which resulted in sub 4* reviews decreasing by 11%.

 ## Education

 #### Makers Academy (June 2021 October 2021)
 - Became proficient in Ruby and Javascript completing a wide range of projects in both languages (both vanilla and within framworks).
 - Learnt about the core principles of OOP and became familiar with the four pillars.
 Used this knowledge when modelling and then building applications.
 - Followed a TDD approach when building applications using RSpec, Jasmine and Cypress for feature testing.
-Continuously sought feedback on: testing behaviour and not implementation, using private methods for implementation, dependency injection principle and isolating tests using mocks/spies.
+Continuously sought feedback on: testing behaviour and not implementation, encapsulation, SRP, dependency injection principle and isolating tests using mocks/spies.
 - Built Node.js backend from scratch for several projects solidfying my knowledge of MVC architecture.
 Did self-directed learning on separation of model into database logic and business logic.
 - Spent a lot of time pair programming enabling improvement in communication when explaining code, thought process and bug fixing.